Grab launches new program to help small businesses thrive online in the ‘new normal’

-- Insights: The enterprise-grade Insights tool gives merchants a view into their sales, their operations, their customer profile and purchasing habits, and the effectiveness of their marketing campaigns.
-It allows them to spot and respond quickly to new opportunities such as creating bundled meals based on what customers are ordering and equips them to address operational inefficiencies.
+- Insights: The enterprise-grade Insights tool gives merchants a view into their sales, their operations, their consumer profile and purchasing habits, and the effectiveness of their marketing campaigns.
+It allows them to spot and respond quickly to new opportunities such as creating bundled meals based on what consumers are ordering and equips them to address operational inefficiencies.

 - Ads: An ads creation tool that empowers merchant-partners to build their own food banner and food search ads, and tracks the ad performance.

 GrabMerchant will be available to existing Grab merchant-partners as an app and a web portal.
 The app will roll out progressively from June 2020, followed by the web portal by end-August 2020.

 Interested merchants who wish to sign up as a merchant on the Grab platform may visit: https://www.grab.com/ph/merchant/food/

 - Offline to Online (O2O) Merchant Support Program: Via a landing page on Grab.com, offline businesses can connect with Grab’s store-builder partners to set up their online stores, integrated with GrabPay Checkout for e-payments.

 This builds on an earlier program by Grab which empowers social selling for small businesses.
 During COVID-19, many merchants in the Philippines turned to social media and instant messaging platforms to sell their products but lacked an easy way to receive payments.
 Grab’s Remote GrabPay Link solution gives merchants a URL that they can send to consumers to make a direct payment from their GrabPay Wallet, with the merchants receiving the payment instantly.
 To use the GrabPay Link service, merchants can visit grb.to/grabpaylink.